Updated: February 28, 2023

 What’s The Difference Between a Temperature-Controlled and Climate-Controlled Storage Unit?

 Temperature- and climate-controlled storage units are very different.
-Temperature-controlled units have heat and air conditioning to regulate the temperature of the space.
+Temperature-controlled units have heat and air conditioning to regulate the temperature of the storage space.
 This becomes more important when storing items that are sensitive to temperature (e.g. plastic anything).

 Do I Need a Temperature-Controlled Storage Unit?